manishbansal8843/smart-band-ar/README.md

 # For developers

 The library angular-web-bluetooth which is used to connect to BLE devices has one bug.
-For this, I ahve raised one issue also. further, i have opened the PR for the same.
+For this, I have raised one issue also. further, i have opened the PR for the same.
 Until that is fixed, you need to fix the issue yourself post npm install.

 Issue :